bwschmidt/swan-demo-go/README.md

 The SWAN demo implements the concepts explained in [SWAN](https://github.com/51degrees/swan)

-The deployment guide later on is an example with multiple swioft nodes, publishers and marketers but every SWAN needs at least the following:
+The deployment guide later on in this readme shows you how to set up example with multiple SWIFT nodes, publishers and marketers but every SWAN needs at least the following:

 * 5x SWIFT Nodes
 * 1x SWAN Node